nandinimundra00/ncsu_se_fall22_22_hw2-5/README.md

     - Navigate to the project root directory

     - Run:

-      `python -m src.main`
+      - Test:

-    - Test (these are raw steps, we'll add more later on...):
+        - To run all tests, run the command `python -m src.main -e ALL`

-      `- To run just the sym test without stacktrace: python -m src.main -e sym`
+        - To run a specific test, run the command `python -m src.main -e <test-name>`

-      `- To run just the sym test with stacktrace: python -m src.main -e sym -d`
+        - To see a list of test names, run the command `python -m src.main -e LS`

-      `- To run all test without stacktrace: python -m src.main -e ALL`
+        - To see the help section, run the command `python -m src.main -h`

-      `- To run all test with stacktrace: python -m src.main -e ALL -d`
+        - If any of the tests fail, use `-d` flag to see stack trace

 ## Directory structure